hbsullivan/pig-dice/README.md

 _{Epicodus recommends deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

+## Tests

+Describe: rollDi()

+Test: It should return a random number from 1-6
+Code: rollDi();
+Expected Output: 1 or 2 or 3 or 4 or 5 or 6

+Describe: rollResult()

+Test: It should return 0 if a one is rolled
+Code: rollResult(1)
+Expected Output: 0

+Test: It will display a random number from 2-6 to turn total
+Code:
+Expected Output

+Test: It will add a random number from 2-6 to turn total
+Code:
+Expected Output

 ## Known Bugs

 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include: